calliestump/PierresBakery.Solution/README.md

 git remote add origin [personal Github repo. link]
 ```
 #### **Note**: Do this is your main parent directory.
 You do not want to have git initialized in any other places.

-#### **Import Database with Entity Framework Core**
-1. Navigate to the "PierresBakery.Solution/Bakery" directory using your terminal.
-2. Run the command 'dotnet ef database update to generate the database through Entity Framework Core.
-3. (Optional) To update the database with any changes to the code, run the command 'dotnet ef migrations add [MigrationsName] which will use Entity Framework Core's code-first principle to generate a database update.
-After, run the previous command 'dotnet ef database update' to update the database.

 #### **AppSettings/Database Connection Setup**
 1. Create a new file in the "PierresBakery.Solution" directory named appsettings.json